Search Filters

 The Body Mass Index And The J-Sign Determine The Quality Of Life In Patients With Lateral Patellar Instability

-Danko Dan Milinkovic, MD, GERMANY Isidora Jovandic, MSc, SERBIA Felix Zimmermann, MD, GERMANY Peter Balcarek, PhD, GERMANY
+Danko Dan Milinkovic, MD, GERMANY Isidora Jovandic, MSc, SERBIA Felix Zimmermann, MD, GERMANY Peter Balcarek, MD, PhD, GERMANY

 Arcus Sportklinik, Pforzheim, GERMANY